How do I schedule an appointment?

 What is an intake appointment?

-The initial intake paperwork takes approximately 15 minutes to complete.
+The initial intake paperwork takes about 15 minutes to complete.
 You can expect your intake counselor to spend approximately 30 minutes with you to assess your current situation, plan a course of action, and decide whether SCS can be beneficial to you.
+If it is not an emergency situation, your intake appointments can usually be scheduled within 7-10 days.
+During some times of the semester, the demand for services can exceed our staff and center resources, and you may have to wait longer.

 What about emergencies?

-For emergencies, SCS senior clinic staff members are available during regular business hours and can be accessed by calling or stopping by the Center.
+For emergencies, SCS senior clinical staff members are available during regular business hours and can be accessed by calling or stopping by SCS.
 After business hours and weekend emergency information can be found under the Auburn Family tab at the top of the SCS home page.

 Where is SCS is located?